flavio-gualtieri/deepgarch/README.md

 **Does conditioning GARCH parameters on market state improve volatility forecasts?**

-Mostly no. A state-conditioned GARCH ties the static GARCH family on SPY and oil.
-It helps on natural gas — but only because that test period is a violent regime shift, and only when the model's conditional long-run-variance head is tightly bounded.
-Loosen that one bound and the natural-gas model becomes *worse* than plain GARCH and 60× less stable across seeds.

-GARCH(1,1) holds `(ω, α, β)` constant.
-This project makes them a function of observable state: a small MLP maps lagged returns, realised volatility, volume and exogenous series (incl.
-EIA gas-storage releases) to daily `(ω, α, β)`, trained by backpropagating through the variance recursion.
-Benchmarked against static GARCH, GJR-GARCH, EGARCH and EWMA on SPY, natural gas (`NG=F`) and WTI crude (`CL=F`), 10 seeds per market, scored with QLIKE against Parkinson range variance plus VaR backtests, with Diebold–Mariano (HAC) and the Model Confidence Set for significance.
+The canonical GARCH(1,1) holds `(ω, α, β)` constant, while this project -- garchnet -- treats these parameters as a function of observable market state.

+A small MLP maps lagged returns, realised volatility, volume and exogenous series (e.g. EIA gas-storage releases) to daily `(ω, α, β)`, trained by backpropagating through the variance recursion.
+The model is benchmarked against static GARCH, GJR-GARCH, EGARCH and EWMA.
+The tested assets are SPY, natural gas (`NG=F`) and WTI crude (`CL=F`).
+The model is run for 10 seeds per market, scored with QLIKE against Parkinson range variance plus VaR backtests, with Diebold–Mariano (HAC) and the Model Confidence Set for significance.

+The conditioned model boosts performance on natural gas, but ties with the static GARCH family on SPI and oil.
+The natural gas improvement is mainly due to the test period being a violent regime shift.
+Furthermore, this improvement only occurs when the conditional long-run variance head is tightly bounded.

-**What actually happened.** The first natural-gas model underestimated variance ~2.6×.
-A calibration diagnostic traced this to the conditional level head slamming its safety bound (`v_max`) during the 2021+ regime shift (train ~50% annualised vol → test ~80%).
-Tightening `v_max` fixed it.
-A 10-seed sweep then showed the right bound is *market-specific* and tracks how far the test period strays from training: natural gas needs it tight (`v_max = 1`), oil needs it slack (`v_max = 3`, non-binding), SPY is indifferent.
+**Why bounding is necessary.** The first natural gas model underestimated variance ~2.6×.
+A calibration diagnostic traced this to the conditional level head breaching its safety bound (`v_max`) during the 2021+ regime shift (train ~50% annualised vol → test ~80%).
+Tightening `v_max` fixed this problem.
+A 10-seed sweep for each asset then showed the right bound is *market-specific* and tracks how far the test period strays from training: natural gas needs it tight (`v_max = 1`), oil needs it slack (`v_max = 3`, non-binding), and SPY is seemingly indifferent.
 On the validation split — where every market is close to training — the bound does almost nothing.
+See
-See [The `v_max` result](#the-v_max-result).
+[The `v_max` result](#the-v_max-result).

 ---